luaguides

 Common Pitfalls

-If you validate arguments and use the default level, the error points inside your function rather than at the caller:
+If you validate arguments and use the default level, the error points inside your function rather than at the caller.
+The person who passed bad data sees a line number in your library code instead of their own invocation site:

 function foo(n)